ronaldoussoren/py2app/doc/options.rst

   --no-chdir (-C)         do not change to the data directory
-                          (Contents/Resources) [forced for plugins] --semi-standalone (-s)  depend on an existing installation of Python --alias (-A)            Use an alias to current source file (for development only!)
+                          (Contents/Resources) [forced for plugins] --semi-standalone (-s)  depend on an existing installation of Python --alias (-A)            use an alias to current source file (for development only!)
-  --argv-emulation (-a)   Use argv emulation [disabled for plugins].
+  --argv-emulation (-a)   use argv emulation [disabled for plugins].
-  --argv-inject           Inject some commands into the argv --use-pythonpath        Allow PYTHONPATH to effect the interpreter's
+  --argv-inject           inject some commands into the argv --use-pythonpath        allow PYTHONPATH to effect the interpreter's
                           environment
-  --bdist-base (-b)       base directory for build library (default is build) --dist-dir (-d)         directory to put final built distributions in
+  --use-faulthandler      enable the faulthandler (with python 3.3 or later) --verbose-interpreter   Start python in verbose mode --bdist-base (-b)       base directory for build library (default is build) --dist-dir (-d)         directory to put final built distributions in
                           (default is dist)